jayeshbhandarkar/Web-Based-IPL-Team-Prediction/README.md

 # Project Title : IPL Fantasy Cricket Dream 11 Team Predictor

 ## Project Overview
-IPL Fantasy Cricket Dream 11 Team Predictor is a Flask Web Application that predicts the best fantasy cricket team based on player's previous records.
+IPL Fantasy Cricket Dream 11 Team Prediction Project is a Flask Web Application that Predicts the Best Fantasy Cricket Team using Machine Learning, based on Match Venue, Player's Statistics and Previous Data of each player from 2008 to 2023.

 ## Prerequisites
 Before you begin, ensure you have the following installed: